 This update should be read in conjunction with our previous announcements in June 2018 and February 2019.
 As outlined therein, since the United Kingdom (UK) referendum result on membership of the European Union (EU) in June 2016, Croda has been working to assess and mitigate the likely impacts of ‘Brexit’ on its customers and suppliers under a variety of potential outcomes.
-Given the continued uncertainty around the overall shape and timing of Brexit, we have continued to focus our efforts on preparing for a “no deal” or “hard” Brexit.
+Now that Brexit has taken place and we are in the “Transition Period” (until 31 December 2020), whilst a trading agreement is negotiated between the UK and EU, we have continued to prepare for the different potential outcomes for our business.

 Our fundamental objective is to ensure that we offer continuity of service and supply to our customers, wherever they are, and this update is provided to reiterate to our customers and supply chain partners how we plan to achieve this objective.

 We are a global business headquartered in the UK.
-5% of our sales are made to UK customers.
-We have 29 manufacturing sites, of which four are located in the UK, and over 4,300 employees, with 1,000 based in the UK.
+Less than 5% of our sales are made to UK customers.
+We have 29 manufacturing sites, of which four are located in the UK, and over 4,500 employees, with 1,000 based in the UK.
 We have a small number of EU nationals working in the UK and vice versa.

 As outlined in our previous statements, our initial risk assessment identified a number of key areas of focus for a potential Brexit impact.
 We continue to focus on those areas that could have the most direct impact on our ability to service customers, specifically:

 - Having a Brexit-ready trading model

 - Maintaining effective customer service and supply chain, in the main related to efficient movement of goods

 - Ensuring compliance with Regulatory frameworks, most notably REACH.

 Our established Brexit project group has fully assessed each area, likely impacts have been evaluated and we are now putting concrete mitigation plans in place.
 We continue to play an active role on the Brexit sub-committee of the UK Chemical Industries Association.